microsoft/industry/fsi/docs/serviceEnablementFramework.md

 Microsoft Sentinel is a cloud-native security information and event management (SIEM) and security orchestration automated response (SOAR) solution that helps you rapidly detect, investigate, and respond to threats.
 Azure Policy will be used to enforce all security related information from across all subscription in consolidated in to the Log Analytics workspace, which is the underlying infrastructure of Microsoft Sentinel.

-* Azure AD Priviliged Identity Management
+* Azure AD Privileged Identity Management

 Azure AD Privileged Identity Management (PIM) is a cloud-based service that helps you manage access to your critical resources.
 It enables you to manage access to your privileged accounts and resources in Azure.
-It provides features such as just-in-time authorization (JIT) with approval processes, access reviews, and is integrated with Mult-Factor Authentication (MFA).
+It provides features such as just-in-time authorization (JIT) with approval processes, access reviews, and is integrated with Multi-Factor Authentication (MFA).

-> NOTE: Azure Policy is the primary vehicle for service enablement and continious compliance which sits natively in Azure, wheares the other services must be excplicitly enabled and configured, and Log Analytics and Microsoft Sentinel will be created into a dedicated Management subscription that belongs to the PlatformOps team, separated from all the landing zones where the workloads will be deployed.
+> NOTE: Azure Policy is the primary vehicle for service enablement and continuous compliance which sits natively in Azure, whereas the other services must be explicitly enabled and configured, and Log Analytics and Microsoft Sentinel will be created into a dedicated Management subscription that belongs to the PlatformOps team, separated from all the landing zones where the workloads will be deployed.

 ## Service Enablement Framework